Need an excuse to ride the train to Eugene?

 Evening

-While we wait for the historic Oregon Electric Station to reopen as the Old Spaghetti Factory, complete with their signature inside railcars for dining, check out the other great restaurant options.
-6th Street Restaurant & Sports Bar is a popular pre-show hot spot right across from the Hult Center for the Performing Arts.
-Dinner and a show is a perfect way to send the evening, and all within a few blocks.
+The historic Oregon Electric Station has reopened as the Old Spaghetti Factory, complete with their signature inside railcars for dining— so this is a natural train-themed place for dinner!
+6th Street Restaurant & Sports Bar is also a popular pre-show hot spot right across from the Hult Center for the Performing Arts.
+Dinner and a show is a perfect way to spend the evening, and all within a few blocks.
 And if you are still full from a late lunch, stop in the nearby Sip Champagne & Dessert Bar for that perfect night-on-the-town dessert menu instead of dinner.

 Day Two